jpcweb/docker-sqlplus/README.md

 Prerequisites:
 --------------
 * Docker must be installed on your host system see http://docker.io for details
-* The following Oracle RPM files must be downloaded from the Oracle web site into the same directory as the Dockerfile: http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html
+* **The following Oracle RPM files must be downloaded from the Oracle web site into the same directory as the Dockerfile:** http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html
-    * oracle-instantclient11.2-basic-11.2.0.4.0-1.x86_64.rpm
+    * oracle-instantclient18.3-basic-18.3.0.0.0-1.x86_64.rpm
-    * oracle-instantclient11.2-sqlplus-11.2.0.4.0-1.x86_64.rpm
+    * oracle-instantclient18.3-sqlplus-18.3.0.0.0-1.x86_64.rpm

 Building the container:
 -----------------------